 Both the Preferred and South 344th Street alternatives would impact wetlands, streams, and their respective forested buffers.
-During final design and permitting, Sound Transit would first work to avoid and minimize impacts through design measures and best management practices.
+During final design and permitting,

+Sound Transit would first work to avoid and minimize impacts through design measures and best management practices.
+For the Preferred Alternative, Sound Transit would continue to refine the site design during final design to minimize ecosystem impacts.
+This could include modifying the locations of buildings, track, and 18th Place South within the site boundaries.
 Where impacts are unavoidable, Sound Transit would mitigate them in accordance with applicable federal regulations, local critical area ordinances, and permit requirements.

 After project construction, the temporarily impacted wetlands, streams and buffers would be restored and replanted onsite.
-Mitigation for permanent impacts could include use of an approved mitigation bank, such as the Port of Tacoma Upper Clear Creek Mitigation Bank, or in-lieu fee programs, like the King County Mitigation Reserves Program.
-Impacts on wetland and streams could also be mitigated through offsite mitigation actions developed in collaboration with Tribal, federal, and state agencies and the city of Federal Way.
+Mitigation for permanent impacts could include use of an approved mitigation bank, such as the Port of Tacoma Upper Clear Creek Mitigation Bank, or in lieu fee programs, like the King County Mitigation Reserves Program.
+Impacts on wetlands and streams could also be mitigated through offsite mitigation actions developed in collaboration with Tribal, federal, and state agencies and the city of Federal Way.